Configuration Files

 HEC-RAS

 The HEC-RAS configuration file is used to set the parameters used within the model, including which plan/geometry combination should be used and how boundary conditions should be treated.
-The file is ALWAYS named config.json and resides in a folder which contains the model geometry files.
+The file is ALWAYS named config.yaml and resides in a folder which contains the model geometry files.

 A description of the keys used in the model configuration file are below: